Vel-San/killing-floor-portable/README.md

   - [Check this out](https://wiki.tripwireinteractive.com/index.php/Dedicated_Server_%28KillingFloor%29)

 - Can I run AND play on the server?
   - Yep!
-Just launch Killing floor from steam first, then launch the Shortcut mentioned in the instructions above
+Just launch Killing floor from steam first, then launch the Shortcut mentioned in the instructions above.

 - Does this config work on Steam's Killingfloor (and not steamCMD)
-  - Yep.
-Just do the same steps!
+  - Yep!
+Just do the same steps.